Drij77/Industrial-Website/README.md

 # Industrial-Website
-This is industrial website made using php, css, html and javascript.
+This is simple industrial website build using PHP, JavaScript, HTML , CSS MySQL and alo PHPMailer.